kcmerrill/crush/README.md

 `$ alfred kcmerrill/crush start`

-## Features
- - Quick and easy setup
- - Submit and retrieve messages
- - (b) Create web based workers to be used with
- - (b) Remember the results for a given message id
- - (b) Submit messages in intervals(daily, weekly, hourly, etc ..)
- - (b) Submit messages with a time delay

-(b) - in backlog

 ## Quick Setup

 Submitting a message is as simple as GET/POST request.
 If you only need the id, there is no need to post a body.
 However, posting a body will be the messages `value`.
 Retreiving a message is as simple as `GET /topicname`.

 In the following example, we'll create a message(and topic too!).
 The topic is `nemo-characters` with a new message. `message.id = "crush"` and `message.value = "the turtle"`.
 Easy PZ.

 ### Submit message

 `$ curl -X POST -d "the turtle" http://localhost:8000/nemo-characters/crush`

 or